pfeerick/ISS-Notifier/README.md

 The code defaults to the Neopixel ring being connected to `D3`, in order to allow `LED_BUILTIN` (`D4` on the Wemos D1 Mini) to be used as a blinking indicator whilst the WiFi connection is being established.

 If you need to change this, or the length of the Neopixel string, you can change `NEOPIXEL_PIN` and `NUM_OF_NEOPIXELS` near the top of the main source code, as well as `STATUS_LED` and `STATUS_LED_INVERTED` which allow you to change the status LED and set if it is active high or active low.

+There is also the startings of OLED display support, which is designed around a 0.91" 128x32 SSD1306 OLED display.
+If you enable suppot via the `USE_OLED` define, messages will be shown during startup, and the countdown till the next pass, and until the current pass is over will be shown.
+The gap that is presently on the left side is where a mini ISS logo will eventually go.